Windows 7 Forums Search

 3. To Never Turn Off Hard Disks

-A) Expand Hard disk and Turn off hard disk after, set it to Never ( 0 minutes), and click on OK. (see screenshot below)
+A) Expand Hard disk and Turn off hard disk after, set it to Never ( 0 minutes), click/tap on OK, and go to step 4. (see screenshot below)

 Hard Drive - Turn Off Hard Disk After Idle or Never-never.jpg